-There are some elements of this territorial Pomeranian behaviour that you can teach your Pomeranian.
-For example, if the postman enters your yard or even stops at your letterbox, your Pom may bark and keep at it until the postman is gone.
-Then your dog is happy because he believes he was successful in getting rid of the stranger.
-Your Pom dog now thinks he is a Pomeranian guard dog
+There are some elements of this territorial Pomeranian behavior that you can teach your Pomeranian.
+For example, if the postman enters your yard or stops at your letterbox, your Pom may bark and keep at it until the postman is gone.
+Then your dog is happy because he believes he successfully got rid of the stranger.
+Your Pom dog now thinks he is a Pomeranian guard dog.

-Eventually your Pom may believe he’s the toughest dog on the block.
-The general behaviour is that a dog will bark whenever a stranger enters their territory but as soon as you tell him to be quiet, he does so.
+Eventually, your Pom may believe he’s the toughest dog on the block.
+The general behavior is that a dog will bark whenever a stranger enters their territory but as soon as you tell him to be quiet, he does so.

-However, you can’t always make him stop barking and some owners think it’s fantastic that he’s such a fearless watch dog.
-A Pomeranian dog who tries to protect you too much can easily become a pest and a danger in that you could fall over him while walking or trying to stop him barking.
+However, you can’t always make him stop barking, and some owners think it’s fantastic that he’s such a fearless watchdog.
+A Pomeranian dog who tries to protect you too much can quickly become a pest and a danger in that you could fall over him while walking or trying to stop him from barking.
 This is the case with dogs of any size.